DoneByAP/Guava/README.md

 Guava is a modular, socket-driven framework for orchestrating distributed PyTorch training across multiple GPUs and machines.
 It gives you:

 - an **Orchestrator** (the "brain") that lives on CPU and coordinates training
 - one or more **NetworkWorker** processes (one per GPU) that actually run the model/shard
 - message-level parallelism primitives (data / model / pipeline / tensor) without requiring `torch.distributed`

-This README describes the current state of the pip module you just saw:
+This README reflects the current pip package layout:

 - `config.py`
 - `base_worker.py`